Skip to content

 Greeting Tobias

-1. Hi Tobi, everything is in the text.
-Just write a mail there 🙂 Thanks for your feedback!
+1. Hi Tobi, it's all in the text.
+Just send them an email 🙂 Thanks for your feedback!

 Best regards